Create Advanced Data Analysis

 When you are previewing the output of a function, you need to select the dataset you want to use to perform the preview.
 Therefore on the left card you will be able to select a dataset among the available ones.
 If the dataset has parameters you will be asked to insert values.

-Instead, when you are creating a new widget that uses a function, you will need to click on the Use function button to access the configurator.
+Instead, when you are creating a new widget that uses a function, you will need to click on the Add function link to access the configurator.

 Warning